 Maybe I should simply cut out speaking entirely… ah, but the worst complaining of all occurs in my mind.
 I don’t complain much out loud, but oh, the racket in my head!

 I was inspired to tackle this particular challenge by a recent encounter in the Salt Lake City airport.
-I was – along with literally hundreds of other passengers – waiting out a 4-hour delay due to inclement weather across much of the Midwest.
+I was waiting out a 4-hour delay due to inclement weather across much of the Midwest.
 Most of us were sitting, staring at our various devices, some grousing to the ground agents (as if they could control snow, sleet and hail), family and anyone else who would listen.
 Some, like me, were maintaining a steady inner dialogue of irritation and annoyance.

 The one exception was a petite 89-year-old woman, with flyaway white hair and bright blue eyes nestled in a web of wrinkles.
-She had a wonderful smile she bestowed on any who walked by her.
 Of all of us, she alone didn’t seem discomfited, bored or frustrated.

 My curiosity aroused, as I had nothing better to do – having already cleaned out my email, perused Facebook and become tired of the news – I sat by her and asked if we could chat.
 “Of course!” she exclaimed, “What would you like to chat about?”

 I asked a little about her life and found out she lived alone on a small farm where she tended to her chickens and a few goats.
 “Plus the cats that come around.
 They always do on a farm, you know.”
 A helper came every couple of days to see to things she couldn’t manage on her own, neighbors would pop by for one thing or another, she volunteered at her church.
 She drove herself there and to market, was blessed with “good health, decent eyesight and all my teeth.”